CamKeys-Git/webScraper/README.md

 ## Simple web scraper using BeutifulSoup to extract prices from Amazon and email automatic price updates at a given interval.

 You will need to install requests and bs4.
-(you ay also need to enable Goggle to "allow less secure apps")
+(You may also need to enable Google to "Allow less secure apps" in account settings)

 Enter a product URL to parse information from (price, title etc.).